Task Group 120

 • Provide consolidated, coherent and comprehensive guidance on protection of people and the environment from accidents and malicious events, according to the exposure situation and using appropriate dose criteria.

-Anne Nisbet (Chair), Health Security Agency, United Kingdom
+Anne Nisbet (Chair), Recently retired from UK Health Security Agency, United Kingdom

 Volodymyr Berkovskyy (Member), Ukrainian Radiation Protection Institute and National Research Center for Radiation Medicine, Haematology and Oncology, Ukraine